MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-IV-Great-Lakes-St-Lawrence-Seaway-Development-Corporation-Department-Transportation/part-401-Seaway-Regulations-Rules/subpart-A-Regulations/subjectgroup-ECFRa86a7ccbcf8985c-Condition-Vessels/section-401.8.md

 ##### § 401.8 Landing booms. #####

-Link to an amendment published at 88 FR 14267, Mar.
-8, 2023.

-(a) Vessels of more than 50 m in overall length shall be equipped with at least one adequate landing boom on each side which are to be in compliance with applicable regulations.
+(a) Vessels of more than 50 m in overall length and a freeboard of 2m or more shall either be equipped with landing booms or make provisions for tie-up service at the approach walls.

+(b) For vessels with landing booms:

+(1) Vessel must be equipped with an adequate landing boom on each side;

+(2) Landing booms must be in compliance with applicable regulations;

-(b) Vessel's crews shall be adequately trained in the use of landing booms for the purpose of landing crew ashore.
+(3) Vessel's crews shall be adequately trained in the use of landing booms for the purpose of landing crew ashore.

-(c) Vessels with a freeboard less than 2 meters are not required to be equipped with landing booms.
+(4) Vessel must have onboard for inspection the following documents:

+(i) A copy of the test certificates for each of the landing booms from either a classification society or a third party, dated within 5 years;

+(ii) Documents to demonstrate appropriate training;

+(iii) Documented tests and maintenance records of landing boom equipment.

-(d) Vessels not equipped with landing booms shall make arrangements with a “Tie-Up Service” provider for tie-up and let-go at Seaway Approach walls prior to commencing transit of the Seaway.
+(c) Vessels not equipped with or not using landing booms shall make arrangements with a third party tie-up service provider for tie-up at Seaway Approach walls at the Canadian Locks prior to commencing transit of the Seaway.

-(e) Vessels shall have onboard for inspection a copy of the test certificate for each landing boom.

-[87 FR 12591, Mar.
-7, 2022]
+[88 FR 14267, Mar.
+8, 2023]